-Many followers of NaturesLens will probably know that David & I have been friends for many years.
-Well before he & Pui Hang set up NaturesLens & have enjoyed many photographic adventures together.
+Many followers of NaturesLens will probably know that David & I have been friends for many years, well before he & Pui Hang set up NaturesLens, & have enjoyed many nature photography tours together.

 In late April/early May I completed two back-to-back Indian trips.
 The first being our Tigers of Bandhavgarh Safari Holiday.
 I always look forward to our annual trip to photograph tigers & this year was no different, apart from the fact that I was more excited than usual.

 We took a break from Bandhavgarh in 2016, so I couldn’t wait to get back there.
 I can honestly say that I have never been more excited about going back to what I consider to be my second home.